zyedidia/knit/README.md

 See the [docs](./docs/knit.md) for more information.

-See this repository's Knitfile and the tests for more examples.
+See [examples](./examples) for a few examples, and see this repository's Knitfile and the tests for even more examples.

+# Feedback

 # Usage